Antibacterial Hand Soap: Gentle, Natural Care for Sensitive Skin

 Look at your hands right now.
 Are they dry?
 Do they feel rough?

 Washing and sanitizing your hands shouldn't be at the sacrifice of your skin.
-Try these bacteria-fighting soaps that are gentle on the hands.
+Try these natural antibacterial hand soaps that are gentle on the hands.

 Tea Tree and Turmeric

 Tea Tree oil contains terpinen-4-ol which is a natural antibacterial agent.
-It deeply penetrates the pores to remove toxins and bacteria.
+It deeply penetrates the pores to remove toxins and bacteria, highlighting tea tree soap benefits.

 Turmeric contains curcumin which gives turmeric its yellow color.
 The curcumin is what gives turmeric its antiseptic, anti-cancer, anti-viral, antioxidant, anti-inflammatory, and pain-relieving properties.

-This soap also has coconut oil, palm oil, and Shea butter to keep your hands soft and moisturized.
+This soap also has coconut oil, palm oil, and Shea butter to keep your hands soft and moisturized, making it an excellent soap for sensitive skin.

 Rosemary and Lavender

 Rosemary oil is thought to weaken the cell walls of antibiotic-resistant bacteria — not only damaging them but also enabling antibiotics to enter.
+This makes it a powerful component in anti bacterial soap.
 Rosemary oil is readily absorbed into your bloodstream when you apply them to your skin.

-Lavender oil reduces wrinkles and aids in reducing eczema and dry skin.
+Lavender oil reduces wrinkles and aids in reducing eczema and dry skin, making it ideal for those seeking soap for sensitive skin.

 Lemongrass and Patchouli

 Lemongrass has antimicrobial, antibacterial, and anti-fungal properties.
-And just like it's cousin the lemon, it also has antiseptic properties that tones and purifies the skin.
+And just like its cousin the lemon, it also has antiseptic properties that tones and purifies the skin, making it an effective natural hand soap.

 Patchouli oil stimulates the growth of new skin, which promotes healthy, vibrant skin.

-Don't forget to moisturize after washing your hands.
+Don't forget to moisturize after washing your hands with antibacterial soap for sensitive skin.
 Keep one of our body butters in your house and a travel-size jar with you to apply after you wash your hands.